Health & Safety: How Knowing Where to Go Can Save You Time and Money

 Call Your Primary Care Provider First

-If you feel a cold or other illness coming on, be sure to call your primary care provider first.
+When you start to feel sick, be sure to call your primary care provider first.
 Building a strong relationship with your provider is important for your overall wellness.
-By doing so, your provider will be familiar with your health history and will recognize when something is not within normal range.
+By doing so, your provider will be familiar with your health history and can recognize when something is wrong.
 Some providers offer telehealth visits, which allows them to meet with you in the comfort of your own home.

 Call your provider: